News

 Guide to Security Tape

-Security Tapes are used across logistics, in pharmaceutical / labratory companies as well as in general industry, most often as a tamper-evident box tape to provide security and chain of custody through supply chains.
+Security Tapes are used across logistics, in pharmaceutical / laboratory companies as well as in general industry, most often as a tamper-evident box tape to provide security and chain of custody through supply chains.
 In this guide we provide an overview of the types of security tape available, the range of customisation options, as well as the types of applications security tape is most used for.

 Security box sealing tapes are manufactured with specialised films and pressure-sensitive adhesive, capable of revealing a ‘void message’ on sealed surfaces (such as crate and carton surfaces) upon removal; they can even be used on metal and plastics, for example for security of shrink-wrapped pallets and for sealing cargo containers used in secure airfreight shipments.
 Upon removal the security box tape the film will also ‘delaminate’, causing the void message to also be shown through the film itself – meaning that opening or tampering is obvious even if attempts are made to stick the tape back down.